Resume

 4. Problem-solving

-Problem-solving requires more than just common sense.
-It means being able to pinpoint issues, come up with solutions, and then implement the best course of action to resolve the problem.
+Problem-solving requires more than just common sense and being a master at escape rooms.
+It’s about pinpointing issues, coming up with solutions, and then implementing the best course of action to resolve the problem.

 5. Empathy